Pers8/obsidian-files/The arts.md

 Furthermore, artistic knowledge can also involve a kind of tacit knowledge or intuition that is difficult to put into words or convey directly.
 This is often the case with skills such as improvisation in music or the use of gesture and body language in dance.
 These skills are often developed through years of practice and experience and may be difficult to articulate or convey to someone who has not developed a similar level of expertise.

-So while artistic knowledge can be expressed in various ways, there may be aspects of it that are unique to the medium or form of art being used and that cannot be fully expressed in any other way.

 Does art enlarge what it is possible for us to think and know ?